hy-ppc

 Schedule

-For technical reasons, the course is initially marked as ending on 31.12.2023 in SISU, but you can disregard this.
-If you are unable to enrol on the course (e.g. because you don’t have a study right for the whole duration), that is not necessary.
+If you are unable to enrol on the course in SISU (e.g. because you don’t have a study right for the whole duration), that is not necessary.
 Make sure to request credits before your study right ends, however.

 Discussion

 Join the course Discord channel via https://study.cs.helsinki.fi/discord/join/ppc.
-This is the primary avenue for asking for help and other discussion about the course.
+This is the primary avenue for discussions about the course.

 Contact